BetaHuhn/vue-cmd-menu/README.md

 - [ ] Animations
 - [ ] Hook to add actions dynamicly
 - [ ] Improve naming of properties and options
+- [ ] Keep focus on input when navigating through list
+- [ ] Limit modal height and add scrollbar
 - [ ] Vue 3 support

 ## ❔ About